-The Governing Body has considered its responsibility to notify the Skills Funding Agency/Education Funding Agency of material irregularity, impropriety and non-compliance with Skills Funding Agency/Education Funding Agency terms and conditions of funding, under the Financial Memorandum/Funding Agreement in place between the College and the Skills Funding Agency/Education Funding Agency.
+The Corporation has considered its responsibility to notify the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of funding, under the college's financial memorandum/funding agreement.
 As part of its consideration the Governing Body has had due regard to the requirements of the Financial Memorandum/Funding Agreement.

-We confirm, on behalf of the Governing Body, that to the best of its knowledge, the Governing Body believes it is able to identify any material irregular or improper use of funds by the College, or material non-compliance with the Skills Funding Agency/Education Funding Agency's terms and conditions of funding under the College's Financial Memorandum.
+We confirm, on behalf of the Governing Body, that to the best of its knowledge, the Governing Body believes it is able to identify any material irregular or improper use of funds by the College, or material non-compliance with the ESFA's terms and conditions of funding under the College's Financial Memorandum.

-We further confirm that there have been no instances of material irregularity, impropriety or funding non-compliance discovered to date that needed to be notified to the Skills Funding Agency/Education Funding Agency.
-If any instances are identified after the date of this statement, these will be notified to the Skills Funding Agency/Education Funding Agency.
+We further confirm that there have been no instances of material irregularity, impropriety or funding non-compliance discovered to date that needed to be notified to the ESFA.
+If any instances are identified after the date of this statement, these will be notified to the ESFA.

 Signed on behalf of the Governing Body:

-Tom M lyeo

 Chair: T P McGee

-Date:
+Date: 21:11:17

-Danie Koesen

 Principal: D Pearson (Accounting Officer)

-Date: 22.11.16.
+Date:21.11.17